 * Apparently Guaraldi wasn’t the best at keeping accurate records of who performed on his dates.
 Which has lead to some confusion over personnel credits.

 Wow!?
 How hard is this!?
-It’s easier to pick my top few artists, Joni Mitchell and Tom Waits are no brainers.
+It might be easier to pick my top few artists?
+Joni Mitchell and Tom Waits are no brainers.
 After that it gets tricky.

-This all came about when I wanted to pick a ‘top five albums’ list, to illustrate a private posting on cataloguing my CD collection. it rapidly became clear that it was not going to easy!
+This all came about when I wanted to pick a ‘top five albums’ list, to illustrate a private posting on cataloguing my CD collection. it rapidly became clear that it was not going to be easy!
+Perhaps not even possible?

 If it were my current top five that’d be different.
-My most listened to CD right now, for example, is Casiopea’s debut.
-But I’m also listening to a lot of Sons of Champlin right now, and I’m not as sold on them as the other artists that I’m featuring in this post.
+My most listened to CD right now, for example, is Casiopea’s debut(pictured above).
+But I’m also listening to a lot of Sons of Champlin, right now, and I’m not as sold on them as the other artists that I’m featuring in this post.

 Can’s Future Days also has a special place in my musical heart, closely pursued by Tago Mago!).

 Apart from the Casiopea one, so far these are all song-based albums, of a broadly speaking Pop nature.
-If I were to pick some Rock albums, Thin Lizzy, Zep and Van Halen would be right up there (even Slayer, perhaps?).
+If I were to pick some Rock albums, Thin Lizzy, Zep and Van Halen would be right up there (poss’ even Slayer’s Reign in Blood, perhaps?).

 I could go on like this.
 Should I go with Caravanserai, or Welcome, for Santana?
 With Herbie, is it Fat Albert, Headhunters or… Coltrane’s Love Supreme is up there, as is Davis’ Kind Of Blue (or back in my late teens, ESP).